 The Office of Institutional Research (OIR) is responsible to review all proposed surveys and questionnaires; protect the rights of human subjects; ensure good survey methodology and design; prevent specific populations from being over-surveyed; avoid the collection of duplicated information; and encourage sharing of survey results with the PCC community.
 The OIR is authorized to review, approve, require modifications in, or disapprove surveys or questionnaires conducted by or through the College.
 All surveys, questionnaires, and research activity/project requests must be approved prior to administration.
-Contact the Office of Institutional Research (OIR) and submit a request through Ultimus under "PCC Survey Request P1".
+Contact the Office of Institutional Research (OIR) for more information on the survey proposal and review process.